splunk-soar-connectors/any.run/manual_readme_content.md

 ## License requirements

 This connector is intended for customers with a 'Hunter' or 'Enterprise' subscription plans mainly, since some features provided by the connector are available with the mentioned plans only.
-Additionally actions provided with the connector have prefixes like:

-	- ANYRUN SB - indicates that action requires at least sandbox core features;
-	- ANYRUN TI - indicates that action requires threat intelligence features;
-	- ANYRUN SBTI - indicates that action requires at least sandbox core features, but some options require threat intelligence features;

 Information about subscription plans and features available with them can be found [here](https://app.any.run/plans/).

 ## Dependencies